Discipline: Social Medicine

 Specialisation: Mental health

-Professor Anthony Jorm is a Professorial Fellow in Melbourne School of Population and Global Health, University of Melbourne.
+Professor Anthony Jorm is a Professor Emeritus in Melbourne School of Population and Global Health, University of Melbourne.
 His current research is on building the community’s capacity for prevention and early intervention with mental disorders.

 Founders’ Medal, Australasian Society for Psychiatric Research, 2002